 Match Funding Requirements

-- Applicant institutions, organizations and commercial entities must request funds proportional to their recruitment package (considering all costs budgeted in the recruitment agreement) up to $500,000 total request per researcher.
+Applicant institutions, organizations, and commercial entities must request funds proportional to its recruitment package (considering all costs budgeted in the recruitment agreement) up to $500,000 total request per researcher.

-- In the grant application budget, applicants are encouraged to reflect all non-state match amounts committed to the recruitment, even if the total match exceeds the minimum 1:1 requirement.
+In the grant application budget, applicants are encouraged to reflect all non-state match amounts committed to the recruitment, even if the total match exceeds the minimum 1:1 non-state match requirement.

-- All grant award terms are five years so that applicants can report to CARE longer term results.
-However, total award payments will be made proximate to full execution of a Grant Award agreement.
+All grant award terms are five years so that applicants can report to CARE longer-term results.

 Timeline and Application Process

-Applicant organizations for the Distinguished Researchers Program are required to submit applications by Tuesday, April 10, 2018, 11:59 p.m.
+Applicant organizations for the Distinguished Researchers Program are required to submit applications by Tuesday, December 4, 2018, 11:59 p.m.
 (PST).
 Applications should be submitted online via the CARE grants management system.
-A portal to the Distinguished Researcher application can be accessed below by clicking on the "Apply" button.
-It is anticipated that award decisions for this cohort will be made by July 30, 2018.
-The next request for applications for the Distinguished Researchers Program will be in October 2018.
+A portal to the Distinguished Researchers application can be accessed below by clicking on the "Apply" button.
+It is anticipated that award decisions for this cohort will be made by May 2019.

-Sample Grant Award Agreement templates and all relevant spending guidelines, conflict of interest, confidentiality, intellectual property, and matching grant guidelines are posted on For Grantees page.
+Sample Grant Award Agreement templates and all relevant spending guidelines, conflict of interest, confidentiality, intellectual property, and matching funds guidelines are posted on the Award Documents page.

 Resubmission: A Distinguished Researcher may not appear in more than one submitted application.
 An institution may submit up to three applications per cohort, but each application must be for a different Distinguished Researcher.
-A resubmission for support of the same Distinguished Researcher but with a different research plan will not be considered.
+Distinguished Researcher applications submitted but not funded in previous cohorts may be resubmitted in this cohort, provided that the eligibility criteria are met.